satuelisa/StatisticalLearning/README.md

 (1) on actual validation or testing data (larger error) and (2) on the training data itself (smaller error) is called the _optimism_ of the model.
 Analytically, optimism increases linearly with the number of features we use (raw or transformed).
-If we estimate optism (analytically) and then add it to the training error, we get an estimate for the actual prediction error.
+If we estimate optimism (analytically) and then add it to the training error, we get an estimate for the actual prediction error.
 This is what is discussed in Section 7.5 of the book.